How AI-Powered Trademark Search Tools Are Transforming Brand Protection in India - www.lokmattimes.com

 How AI-Powered Trademark Search Tools Are Transforming Brand Protection in India

-PNN New Delhi [India], November 15: As India's startup and digital business landscape accelerates, brand identity has become one ...
+New Delhi [India], November 15: As India's startup and digital business landscape accelerates, brand identity has become one of ...

 New Delhi [India], November 15: As India's startup and digital business landscape accelerates, brand identity has become one of the most valuable business assets.
 But protecting that brand-its name, logo, and market identity-is becoming increasingly complex.
 India now receives over 500,000 trademark applications every year, and the risk of unintentional brand conflicts has grown sharply.